joellen/testacious/source/_drafts/purposeful.md

 I was pleasantly surprised to find a ghost lurking on runscope - actually, Ghost Inspector.
 Ghost Inspector is a simple UI testing tool that records tests via a Chrome extension, and then you edit the test to add assertions.
 You can schedule your ghost inspector tests to run continuously.
 Hidden in its capabilities is the ability to compare screenshots across test runs.
 Yay for adoption of [visual diffing](http://www.testacious.com/2015/09/27/visual-regression-testing/).

 And then, sadly, I was out of dedicated learning time.
-I took some time to reflect on my last team experince and  percolate on my personal priorities with my new team, and will write about those soon.
+I took some time to reflect on my last team experience and  percolate on my personal priorities with my new team, and will write about those soon.

 Thanks for reading!